-If you are a building industry pro, chances are you have a sense of fiber cement’s versatility and the wide range of colors, finishes and textures manufacturers like Nichiha have brought to the market.
+If you are a building industry pro, chances are you have a sense of fiber cement’s versatility and the wide range of colors, finishes and textures fiber cement manufacturers like Nichiha have brought to the market.

 For centuries, stucco has dominated the Southwestern landscape, and most fire-resistant siding options, like traditional brick or stacked stone, clash with the look and feel that is the region’s hallmark.
-By contrast, fiber cement meets performance requirements related to fire resistance and is available in a variety of colors to match almost any hue of stucco.
+By contrast, fiber cement cladding meets performance requirements related to fire resistance and is available in a variety of colors to match almost any hue of stucco.

-In addition to extensive discussion of fire codes, fiber cement’s fire resiliency and the many design possibilities fiber provides, the e-book also includes a quick reference guide to fire codes, standards and terminology, as well as a recent case study that documents fiber cement’s performance during one of the worst wildfires in California’s history.
+In addition to extensive discussion of fire codes, fiber cement’s fire resiliency and the many design possibilities cement board provides, the e-book also includes a quick reference guide to fire codes, standards and terminology, as well as a recent case study that documents fiber cement’s performance during one of the worst wildfires in California’s history.